2021 Davao del Sur earthquake: Earthquake

-More than 40 aftershocks recorded the day after the quake.
+More than 40 aftershocks were recorded the day after the quake.

-The earthquake also came from the same sequence of events last October 2019 and December 2019.

-The Mindanao earthquake occurred in a region within a faulting zone known as the Cotabato fault system, which is a seismically active region due to the presence of several active faults, including the NW-SE trending Makilala-Malungon, M'lang, North and South Columbio and Tangbulan faults, and the SW-NE trending Makilala and Balabag faults.
+The earthquake came from an area that produced a similar sequence of earthquakes in October 2019 and December 2019, within an active faulting zone known as the Cotabato fault system, which includes the NW-SE trending Makilala-Malungon, M'lang, North and South Columbio and Tangbulan faults, and the SW-NE trending Makilala and Balabag faults.
 These faults may work with subduction zones to accommodate different components of regional tectonic strain in the slip partitioning system caused by the relative motion between the PSP and SP.
 Characterizing the geometrical complexity of these source faults has great significance for understanding the seismotectonic implications of the large earthquakes occurring in Mindanao.

 Damage and casualties

-The local National Disaster Risk Reduction and Management Council teams and Engineers immediately conducted damage inspection to buildings and houses and casualties.
+National Disaster Risk Reduction and Management Council teams and Engineers immediately conducted damage inspection to buildings and houses and casualties.
 Three people were injured during the quake.
 In Cotabato province, another three persons were injured in the town of Makilala.
-Two churches and 21 houses were damaged in M’lang and Kabacan.
+Two churches and 21 houses were damaged in M'lang and Kabacan.
 One hospital was damaged in Isulan, Sultan Kudarat.
-At least seven landslides were reported in Makilala, and cracks as long as 5–10 meters found their way to the floors of houses. where some of the collapse of walls were observed at Sitio B'yao, New Esperanza village of M'lang, Cotabato.
+At least seven landslides were reported in Makilala, and cracks as long as 5–10 meters found their way to the floors of houses, while some walls collapsed at Sitio B'yao, New Esperanza village of M'lang.
 An hour later the number of injured rose to four.
-One mall in Davao del Sur had visible cracks outside after the earthquake.
+One mall in Davao del Sur had visible outside cracks.